d2207197/confect/README.rst

    conf = Conf()

 Configuration properties should be declared before using it.
-Use ``Conf.add_group(group_name)`` context manager to declare a configuration group and all properties under it.
+Use ``Conf.declare_group(group_name)`` context manager to declare a configuration group and all properties under it.
 It's nessasery to provide a default value for each properties.
-Default value can be any type as long as the value can be deepcopy.
+Default values can be any type as long as the value can be deepcopy.
 Group names shuold be valid attribute names.

-Put your configuration group declaration code in the module which you need those properties.
+Put your configuration group declaration code in modules where you need those properties.
 And make sure that the declaration is before all the lines that access these properties.
 Normally, the group name is your class name, module name or subpackage name.